KarlRombauts/TriangleArt/README.md

 # Triangle Art

 A small hobby project I made to turn a photo into generative art made of triangles.
-You can upload an image or use your webcam and it will get turned into into thousands of triangles that trace the light and dark of the picture.
+You can upload an image or use your webcam and your image will get turned into into thousands of triangles that trace the light and dark of the picture.

 **[Live demo](https://karlrombauts.github.io/TriangleArt/)**